AmmarYasserAllaithy/AmmarYasserAllaithy/README.md

 <!-- <h2 style="background-color: #b0bac6; color: #2d333b; text-align: center"> Ammar Yasser AllaiThy </h2> -->

-**A talented, motivated, and detail-oriented programmer with dedicated skills and a Computer Science bachelor's degree got from the Faculty of Computers and Informatics, Zagazig University, class of 2019, with a cumulative grade of Good (74.5%).**
+**A talented, motivated, and detail-oriented Software Engineer with dedicated skills and a Computer Science bachelor's degree got from the Faculty of Computers and Informatics, Zagazig University, class of 2019, with a cumulative grade of Good (74.5%).**

 I have a wide variety of experience in the Software Development track including without limitation...